MauricioMoraisZage/MauricioMoraisZage/README.md

 ---

 ## About Me
-* Backend-focused software engineer working with APIs, relational databases, data accuracy and containerised applications
+- Backend Developer focused on REST APIs, relational databases and containerised applications.
-* Practical experience with Node.js, TypeScript, PostgreSQL, Prisma, Docker, Linux and REST API development
+- Hands-on experience with Node.js, TypeScript, Express, PostgreSQL, Prisma, Docker, Linux and Git.
-* Comfortable working with structured data, Excel, Python, SQL, documentation and organised digital records
+- Completed the Common Core at **42 Luanda, part of the Global 42 Network**, through an international project-based and peer-to-peer software engineering programme.
+- Developed strong practical foundations in C, C++, algorithms, Unix/Linux, networking, memory management and debugging.
+- Experienced in relational database modelling, migrations, authentication, access control, validation, error handling and technical documentation.
-* Building public open-source contribution experience in the Fastify ecosystem, with pull requests opened in Fastify core and fastify-plugin
+- Building public open-source contribution experience in the Fastify ecosystem, with pull requests submitted to Fastify core and fastify-plugin.
-* Completed the **42 Luanda Common Core**, with practical foundations in C, C++, Linux, algorithms, memory management, networking and debugging
+- Comfortable working with structured data, SQL, Python, Excel and organised digital records.
-* Completed the fifth academic year of **Computer Engineering**; final thesis in progress, with defence expected in 2027
+- Completed the fifth academic year of Computer Engineering; final thesis in progress, with defence expected in 2027.
-* Open to remote and international software engineering, backend, database support, data operations and automation opportunities
+- Open to remote and international Backend Developer and Software Engineering opportunities.

 ---